josephwecker/jaw.io/_posts/2011-10-10-blog-intro.md

 you'll have to take my word for it- they _were_ awesome.
 Now though I'm going to start writing them[^logging], and to give myself some sense of momentum I'm going to publish this as my first entry.
 Just this single lonely paragraph.
 With some disclaimers.
-Without any real point to make except maybe "why have I been procrastinating this?"
+Without any real point to make except maybe "look- I'm not procrastinating my blog any longer."

 ## Disclaimers